Alien6-Studio/outerspace-operator/docs/about/faq.md

 ## What is the OuterSpace Operator?

-The OuterSpace Operator is a __Kubernetes operator__ designed to simplify your algorithm deployment process.
+OuterSpace Operator is a __Kubernetes operator__ designed to simplify your algorithm deployment process.
 It manages deployments on various cloud platforms such as AWS, Google Cloud, Azure, and more, providing features like automated scaling, load normalization, wide algorithm support, and advanced security measures.

 ## How does OuterSpace Operator integrate with other systems?